BLewis-Keyin/Flight-Data-Portal/README.md

 Database Setup

-    The PostgreSQL databases are publicly accessible with the IP 24.137.80.247 on port 5434.
+    The PostgreSQL databases are publicly accessible with default application parameters.
     Database scripts and backup TAR files are available in Services/SQL.

 Access Information